HOMEBLOGINQUIRYSEARCH

 There are many types of breast cancer, but the most common are:

-Ductal carcinoma in situ (DCIS) – this is a non-invasive form of breast cancer that begins in the milk ducts
+Ductal carcinoma in situ (DCIS) – This is a non-invasive form of breast cancer that begins in the milk ducts

 Invasive lobular carcinoma – this is a less common type of breast cancer that begins in the lobules but spreads to other parts of the breast.